FabioManzo/huge-api-payload/Readme.md

 ## Additional info
 To simplify and speed up the process, the generated payloads have only few Flyers.
 Increase the number of Flyers generated in the node_bot/.env file

+To start again the build and configuration from zero, run:

+`./cleanup.sh` from the root (it deletes all the generated files and the Symfony DB stored in a local volume)